shubhangi9238/Mental-Health-Analysis-using-ML/README.md

 # Mental-Health-Analysis-using-ML
-This ia a Machine Learning Learning Project.
+This ia a Machine Learning Project.